oskariorg/sample-configs/jetty-9/Howto.md

 #### Note!

-Running the transport webapp also requires Redis to be installed in addition to PostgreSQL/PostGIS.
+Some features like the statistical maps also requires Redis to be installed in addition to PostgreSQL/PostGIS.

 ##### 1) Download Redis from http://redis.io/download